Shorter, colder days can trigger seasonal affective disorder

 Mental illness is the most common pregnancy complication, affecting nearly 1 in 5 women.
 Perinatal mood and anxiety disorders — conditions affecting moms during pregnancy or the first year after delivery — include more than just postpartum depression.

-However, some new moms experience a more severe, long-lasting form of depression—a medical condition best known as postpartum depression.
+However, some new moms experience a more severe, long-lasting form of depression — a medical condition best known as postpartum depression.
 While the term is common, experts now refer to it as perinatal depression because symptoms can develop during pregnancy or in the first year after giving birth.

 “Depression is just one of many orders that can affect mothers during the perinatal period, including conditions ranging from anxiety to psychosis,” says Dr. Malik.
 “Everyone’s bodies and responses are different, so I encourage families to be mindful of perinatal mental health and to know the signs and symptoms.”

-How do I know if I or someone I love needs help?
+How do I know if I need help?

 “As difficult as they can be to live through, it’s important to know that these conditions are treatable with professional help,” says Dr. Malik.
 “You shouldn’t avoid getting help because of any stigmas about mental health and motherhood.
-Early diagnosis and treatment are vital steps towards hope and healing.”
+Early diagnosis and treatment are vital steps toward hope and healing.”

 Learn more about Sharp HealthCare’s Maternal Mental Health Program; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.